supervisorwp/supervisor/README.md

 ![Supervisor](https://raw.githubusercontent.com/supervisorwp/supervisor/master/assets/images/supervisor-logo.png)

-A plugin to help improve the performance of your WordPress install.
+A plugin to help improve the performance and security of your WordPress install.